Improvement Project

 Efficiency/sustainability, reliability

-Darnall Hall will have its steam heating system replaced with a high-efficiency hot water system.
-Both Darnall Hall and St. Mary’s Hall will receive new heat exchangers and controls that will help reduce energy consumption by over 40%.
+Darnall Hall had its steam heating system replaced with a high-efficiency hot water system in summer 2023.
+Both Darnall Hall and St. Mary’s Hall have received new heat exchangers, hot water piping and controls, which will help reduce energy consumption by more than 40%.
+Smart Hoods will be installed in Epicurean to adapt the airflow to the kitchen’s needs.

 St Mary's Hall